 d) Ocean Acidification Caused By Increased CO₂

-As the name suggests, the carbon dioxide is making the water more acidic.
-This cause a variety of problems for certain fish species, like respiratory problems compromised immune systems and the depression of metabolic rates.
+As the name suggests, carbon dioxide is making the water more acidic.
+This causes a variety of problems for certain fish species, like respiratory problems, compromised immune systems, and the depression of metabolic rates.

 The acidic water also has a dramatic effect on coral reefs through a process called coral bleaching.
 The coral turns white and can completely die off.
 This is devastating for marine life using it as a habitat to live it in, as well as those using it as a source of food.